The New Jedi Order: Development

 In 1998, Sue Rostoni, managing editor for Lucas Licensing, and Shelly Shapiro, editorial director for Del Rey Books, joined with novelist James Luceno to plot The New Jedi Order series.
 Spanning 19 novels, it became the longest-running Star Wars book series.
 "We created a series bible that coordinated the story arcs, a database for new characters and continuity that was passed out to writers who were hired to do the work." said Luceno, "We are mindful that we're playing in George Lucas' backyard, but everyone who has written for the franchise has contributed something."

 The Yuuzhan Vong species was based on the character Nom Anor, introduced in the Dark Horse Comics series Crimson Empire; he subsequently appeared in several New Jedi Order titles.

 Vector Prime, the first book in the series, received much controversy for the death of Chewbacca (the first and only time a major film character has been killed off in the now non-canon Star Wars Expanded Universe), despite George Lucas's approval.
 The concept of killing such a character was the decision of the book editors (said to include Randy Stradley, then an editor at Dark Horse Comics), who sent a list of characters they would like to kill to Lucas, with Luke Skywalker at the top of the list.
 The response was what characters they could not kill, and Chewbacca was not on the list, hence his selection.
 Opinion was sharply divided as to whether this death of a beloved character was an effort to boost sales and interest in the new series, or if it served the dramatic purpose of declaring that not even the core characters were necessarily "safe" anymore.
 Either way, it was this book with this plot point that was a key factor in Disney's decision to revoke the canonical status of the Expanded Universe.

 Mark Hamill reprised his role as Luke Skywalker in a commercial for Vector Prime.
 He had a speaking role in which he, as Luke, recalled his previous struggles and talks of how he was unsure he could defeat this new threat, the Yuuzhan Vong.

+In January 2025, Variety reported that a film entitled "Star Wars: New Jedi Order" starring Daisy Ridley and directed by Sharmeen Obaid-Chinoy, was in development.